 Keep wires and cords off of floors and away from moisture

-Properly store all items, don’t leave in aisle space
+Properly store all items; do not leave in aisle space

 Clean up any debris and spills immediately

-Probably the most straightforward but still noteworthy safety procedures is having common sense.
-This includes reading and obeying warning labels, staying aware of your surroundings, carefully handling tools and equipment, and most especially, not fooling around.
+The most straightforward, but still noteworthy safety procedure, is having common sense.
+This includes reading and obeying warning labels, staying aware of your surroundings, carefully handling tools and equipment and, especially, not fooling around.
 This could probably apply to any job in any facility, but the consequences are much more dramatic in a warehouse facility.
 Bumping into a desk might spill a coffee on some important paperwork, but an inattentive forklift driver bumping a rack in a warehouse might collapse the entire structure.

 For a complete list of effective warehouse safety procedures, review OSHA regulations.
 There are several thousand regulations, so by no means is it realistic to learn all of them.
 They do come in handy if you are questioning the safety of a specific procedure, because OSHA outlines the proper safety techniques when utilizing virtually any piece of material handling equipment.